luxfeerre/thesis-chatapp/chatapp/README.md

 After this step setup an Ethereum POA chain by first:

+First download the content from this repository: https://github.com/luxfeerre/thesis-chatapp/edit/main/chatapp/**** Downloading the content from this repository which includes a support program main.go which can be used to get the private key for the account which we will create next.
+This key is needed when later uploading the smart contract to the chain.
+Thier is also the program goqourum.sh which will be used to start up the Ethereum full node.

 Executing the geth command to create a new account:

 **geth account new --datadir node_poa**